wskraymond/Options/README.md

 Use of Numpy vectorization (the absence of any explicit looping, indexing, etc., in the code - these things are taking place, of course, just “behind the scenes” in optimized, pre-compiled C code)

-1. Stock Price at jth node and ith period: 1D Row Vector + scalar S =  s0 * u**np.arrange(0,i+1,1) * d**np.arrange*(i,-1,-1)
+1. Stock Price at jth node and ith period: 1D Row Vector*scalar

+   S =  s0 * u**np.arange(0,i+1,1) * d**np.arange(i,-1,-1)

+2. Recursion Relations for PV: Integer indexing + in-place and augmented assignments
+   #update the view (instead of a new copy)
-2. Recursion Relations for PV: view with slicing + 1D Row Vector + scalar PV[:i+1] = df * (p*PV[1:i+2] + (1-p)*PV[0:i+1] )
+   PV[:i+1] = df * (p*PV[1:i+2] + (1-p)*PV[0:i+1] )
+   #shrink
    PV = PV[:-1]

-3. Base Case: np.maximum
+3. Base Case
 (https://numpy.org/doc/stable/reference/generated/numpy.maximum.html)

-np.maximum(x1, x2)
+   * np.maximum(x1, x2)
      * Compare two arrays and returns    a new array containing the element-wise maxima.
      * Parameters: x1, x2 (array_like)
           * The arrays holding the elements to be compared.
             * If x1.shape != x2.shape, they must be broadcastable to a common shape (which becomes the shape of the output).

 > If opt=call ,
    >> Then PV = np.maximum(0, S - K)